polterguy/polterguy.github.io/tutorials/web-sockets/index.md

 Change into this folder in your terminal using `cd chat`, and use for instance Visual Studio Code to open the folder.
 If you have the Visual Studio Code command line binding, you can do this by typing `code ./` into your terminal.
 Then we'll need a terminal window in VS Code.
-You can open a new terminal window through the _"Terminal"_ menu item.
+You can open a new terminal window in the _"Terminal"_ menu item of VS Code.
 Type the following command into your VS Code terminal window.

 ```
 npm link